taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-advanced/00-advanced-redux.md

 - obsrvable: comparison to Saga http://stackoverflow.com/questions/40021344/why-use-redux-observable-over-redux-saga
 - redux cycle: valid alternative for reactive programming

+## Hands On: Todo with Notifications

+- redux thunk

-# Challenge: Snake with Redux
+## Challenge: Snake with Redux

-- show off command (only one reducer cares, but refactor it to local state) vs event (multiple reducers care) pattern
+- extract the timeout functionality into a simple delayed action first, but then use redux thunk and/or redux saga to accomplish it